+This organizational change of perspective further emphasized the need for improved planning, which was increasingly challenged by a series of market developments.
 Marcell Sehner explains: “Global competition has increased significantly, putting pressure on resources and obliging us to reduce costs and become more efficient.
 This meant we needed to reduce inventory, among other things.
 Added to the requirements to cut lead times and boost delivery performance to improve service, it felt like a Catch-22.
 How could we reconcile these conflicting aims?”

 The solution was to meticulously fine-tune and optimize the entire supply chain.
 “We knew that we could make significant improvements in coordinating and aligning the different production stages,” says Michael Schickentanz, Head of Operations Planning & Master Data Management.

 “Intuitively, we sensed that there was still ‘too much air’ in the supply chain.
 Unfortunately, we couldn’t really put our finger on it, making it difficult to attune the different production units to accelerate throughput.”